JaminMartin/C8855-PhotonCounter/README.md

 Alternatively, you can run the GUI.
 For these measurements, I would recommend sticking to the block transfer as it seems to be the most stable.
 I have not been able to get single transfers to work reliably.
 There does not seem to be much downside to this, at least for my tested use case of lanthanide spectroscopy.

 # The GUI
 As mentioned, the GUI is inspired by Hamamatsu's LabView GUI.
 It supports both its internal trigger and an external trigger, all available gates and gate times.
+It also displays the total number of counts.
+Improvements to the UI are always welcome.

 <div align="center">
     <img src="./GUI.png" width="700" alt="GUI">